 If you need more information to help you decide whether a particular stream is one to visit then head over to YouTube (well of course!).
 YouTube is another tool to help you get a feel for a stream you’d like to fish without actually visiting the stream.
 There is always someone who has posted a video on a subject you want to see, believe me.

 On YouTube, search for “Fly Fishing Kettle Creek Pennsylvania”.
-These videos are freely offered by guys and gals who simply enjoy sharing their experience with you and are a good resource for learning about the stream of choice.
-Additionally, you see what size fish can be caught, on what offering people are using, what time of year they are fishing and the condition for that time of year, and a host of additional helpful information.
+These videos are freely offered by guys and gals who simply enjoy sharing their experiences with you and are a good resource for learning about the stream of choice.
+Additionally, you see what size fish can be caught, what offering people are using, what time of year they are fishing and the condition for that time of year, and a host of additional helpful information.